Hassan Nemazee: Arrest

 In July 2010 he was convicted of multiple counts of bank fraud and wire fraud and was sentenced to 12 1/2 years in prison by U.S. District Court Judge Sidney H. Stein in the United States District Court for the Southern District of New York in Manhattan.
 The sentence was lighter than the 15 1/2 to 19 1/2 years that prosecutors had wanted.

 Hassan Nemazee was released from prison in February 2019 under the First Step Act.

+Memoir

+In August 2024 Hassan Nemazee published "Persia, Politics & Prison: A Life In Three Parts," his autobiographical account of his life in Iran before the Islamic Revolution, his time in the United States as a political fundraiser, and his fall and time in prison for the crime of bank fraud.